-Internship is a 600 hour, field-based experience which requires a minimum of 240 hours of clinical contact with clients.
+Internship is a 600 hour, field-based experience that requires a minimum of 240 hours of clinical contact with clients.
 Students earn six credit hours for Internships I and II.
 Internship courses are offered only in spring (COUN 463) and summer (COUN 473).

 Prior to graduation, all students are required to pass a comprehensive examination.
 The DPE application must be completed and signed by the student and their advisor and submitted to the Department of Counselor Education no later than two weeks prior to the exam date.
-Rehabilitation Counseling students may take the examination after completion of 27 credit hours of coursework:
+Rehabilitation Counseling students may take the examination after completion of 39 credit hours of coursework:

+- COUN 401 Professional Orientation & Legal/Ethical Practices

 - COUN 402 Developmental Counseling

 - COUN 403 Theories of Counseling

 - COUN 404 Assessment & Evaluation in Counseling

 - COUN 405 Individual Counseling Skills

 - COUN 406 Group Counseling

 - COUN 408 Research Seminar

 - COUN 409 Career Development

 - COUN 430 Social & Cultural Diversity in Counseling

-- COUN 433 Foundation of Rehabilitation Counseling
+- COUN 433 Foundations of Rehabilitation Counseling

+- COUN 434 Medical & Psychosocial Aspects of Disability

+- COUN 435 Work & Disability

+- COUN 436 Case Management for Rehabilitation Counseling